Application for AEDP Experiential Assistant Learning Community (EALC)

 You must be practicing legally as a licensed Mental Health Professional in your state, province, or country with a commitment to the AEDP Institute community and AEDP as a therapeutic modality.

-Advanced Skills: All of the above plus you must have assisted at least twice in ES1 (10 modules) and be recommended by your supervisor.
+Advanced Skills: All of the above plus you must have assisted in at least 10 ES1 modules.

-Don’t meet the criteria above?
+Don’t meet the criteria?
 Want to try it out before you commit?
 Shadow an assistant in an upcoming Immersion.
 Learn more by emailing admin@aedpinstitute.org.

-Scholarships: Can’t afford the time off to be an EA?
-Apply for one of our limited number of diversity and financial aid scholarships by emailing admin@aedpinstitute.org.
+Scholarships: Can’t afford the time off to be an Experiential Assistant?
+Apply for an EA diversity / financial aid scholarship by emailing admin@aedpinstitute.org.

-If you would like to participate in the EALC program you must complete an application (below).
+If you would like to participate in the EALC program you must complete an application (see blue button at the bottom of this page).

 • Those who have completed our online application will be considered for EA positions.
 The Institute will notify applicants of acceptance / reasons for not being accepted shortly after your application is received.